janmarczak/MSc-Project/README.md

 conda install pytorch torchvision cudatoolkit=11.3 -c pytorch
 ````

 ### Files

-- All feature embeddings and output predictions can be found here (LINK).
+- All feature embeddings and output predictions can be found here [here]().
 These can be used to directly reproduce the plots/results by running the notebooks
 - Due to the extensive sizes, the models have not been saved but can be re-trained using config files.
-We provide 2 main low capacity teachers under `teachers' folder
+We provide 2 main low capacity teachers under `teachers' folder.
+To download the high capacity ResNet101 models click [here]([https://www.google.com](https://drive.google.com/drive/folders/10cqT0hQcW6s-nVRoI6XSZk5Iarx1urYl?usp=sharing)https://drive.google.com/drive/folders/10cqT0hQcW6s-nVRoI6XSZk5Iarx1urYl?usp=sharing)